Sensei Natasha Hadwick 2nd Dan

 If you practise a martial art, a sudden attack, leading to a street fight may not go well, unless you are prepared for the situation.
 Even an attack that you know is coming may still freeze you in your tracks.

-One of the main reasons you are unlikely to react in a favourable way, is because you are not prepared for the pure venom and level of violence another person can have for you.
+One of the main reasons you are unlikely to react in a favourable way, is because you are not prepared for the level of violence another person can have for you.

 A truly aggressive attacker wants to cause you serious harm.
 This could lead to physical and emotional damage that you may never recover from.